DD3Boh/OuterTune/README.md

 ## Features

-- Play songs from YT/YT Music without ads
-- Background playback
-- Search songs, videos, albums, and playlists from YouTube Music
+- Play, search, and save all your songs, videos, albums, and playlists from YouTube Music
+- Background playback & AD free
+- Advanced account sync
-- Login support
+    - YouTube Music account login support
-- Sync saved songs, playlists and albums with your YouTube Music account
+    - Fully fledged syncing of songs, playlists and albums — both to and from your account
 - Library management
     - Cache and download songs for offline playback
+    - Personalized quick picks
 - Synchronized lyrics
-- Skip silence
-- Audio normalization
-- Adjust tempo/pitch
+- Audio normalization, tempo/pitch adjustment, and various other audio effects
-- Dynamic theme
+- Dynamic Material theme & localization
-- Localization
+    - New integrated library screen design
 - Android Auto support
-- Personalized quick picks
-- Material 3

 ## Screenshots